Project Management and Closeout

 please visit the Accounting Services website or contact your post-award Grant Specialist.

-For more information on the research process at Texas Tech, please see the Guide to Research prepared by the Office of the Vice President for Research.
+For more information on the research process at Texas Tech, please see the Guide to Research prepared by the Office of Research & Innovation.